Family Guide to the Pacific Harbour, Navua and Beqa

 On the southern coast of Viti Levu, wedged between Suva and the Coral Coast, is Fiji’s glorious Pacific Harbour.
 The polished lawns and cul-de-sac streets look far from anything else you will see in Fiji, but still invokes its own charms, which include family-friendly Fiji vacations and adventure activities!
 For sure, the Pacific Harbour is the ideal location for the more active family.
 The Pacific Harbour, including the neighbouring town of Navua and the off-shore island of Beqa, is famous for its adventure offerings, including zipline courses and all sorts of heart-pounding excursions up the Navua River.
 The Beqa Lagoon, just a short boat ride from the Pacific Harbour, is packed with amazing coral reefs which are sure to astound all members of the family.
-For families that enjoy their downtime, some Pacific Harbour resorts have swimming pools and kids’ clubs for some all-round R&R in between adventures.
+For families that enjoy their downtime, some Pacific Harbour resorts have swimming pools and kids’ clubs for some all-around R&R in between adventures.
 So take a look at this Guide to the Pacific Harbour & Beqa for Families to start planning the ultimate family vacation to Fiji!

 10 Things to Do on the Pacific Harbour with Kids

 - Snorkel on the Beqa Lagoon

 - Go river tubing on the Navua River

 - Zipline through the jungle and river valley